Waboodoo/HTTP-Shortcuts/docs/scripting.md

 <a id="change-icon"></a>
 ### changeIcon

 With this function you can change the icon of a shortcut.
-Simply pass the name or ID of a shortcut as the first parameter and the name of the icon as the second one.
-You can also pass an empty string as the first parameter to target the current shortcut.
+Simply pass the name or ID of a shortcut as the first argument and the name of the icon as the second one.
+You can also pass an empty string as the first argument to target the current shortcut.
 Use the *"Add Code Snippet"* button in the app to select an icon.
 Alternatively, you can check the [source code](https://github.com/Waboodoo/HTTP-Shortcuts/blob/develop/HTTPShortcuts/app/src/main/kotlin/ch/rmy/android/http_shortcuts/icons/Icons.kt) for all the available icons names (look for the prefix "R.drawable.", everything after it is a valid icon name).

 ```js
 changeIcon('My Shortcut', 'bitsies_lightbulb');